Sonic Grade: F

 On the other hand, if you’re not too picky about sound quality and just want to play new records, perhaps because old records are hard to find and often noisy, then fine, the Classic should get that job done for you.

-We of course want nothing to do with records like those remastered by Classic Records because we only want to play good sounding records, and most Classic Records, including this title, are definitely not good sounding, not by our standards anyway.
+We of course want nothing to do with records like those remastered by Classic Records.
+We only want to play good sounding records, and most Classic Records, including this title, are definitely not good sounding, not by our standards anyway.

 Records Are in a Sorry State – Here’s What You Can Do About It

 It’s a sad state that we currently find ourselves in, but is it really any different than it used to be?
-Audiophiles used to like half-speeds, they used to like Japanese pressings, they used to like direct discs with questionable sound and even more questionable music.
+Audiophiles used to like half-speeds, they used to like Japanese pressings, they used to like direct to disc recordings with questionable sound and even more questionable music.

 Now they like SACDs, Heavy Vinyl and 45s.
 If you ask me it’s the same old wine in a different bottle.